emptywallet

 “We’ve seen a reduction in donations from corporate supporters, from private foundation grants and from donors,” O’Neil said.

-Mayoral candidate Marc Laredo met Thursday night with leaders of Newton nonprofits on Thursday night to discuss how the city can make things easier for them.
+Mayoral candidate Marc Laredo met Thursday night with leaders of Newton nonprofits to discuss how the city can make things easier for them.

 “I want you to believe and understand that you have a partner and a proponent in City Hall,” Laredo said to the room.
 “In many ways, these organizations are the lifeblood of our city,” Laredo said.

-State Rep. Amy Sangiolo, D-Newton, was also at Laredo’s event and said there are definitely programs that won’t get funding next year they’ve gotten in years past, which will hit nonprofits.
+State Rep. Amy Sangiolo, D-Newton, was also at Laredo’s event and said there are definitely nonprofit programs that won’t get funding next year that they’ve gotten in years past.

 “It’s very sad, and it hurts us, because these are organizations that we care about,” Sangiolo said.